Indiana Reservoir and Lake Sampling

 - If conducting land disturbing activity, prevent soil and organic matter from washing into waterways, as soil can carry nutrients into the waterway.

-For more on Blue-Green Algae, there are resources available to explore from IDEM partners (ISDH, BOAH, and IDNR), on the U.S.G.S Fact Sheet: Harmful Algal Blooms [PDF], and through the IDEM factsheet entitled Blue-Green Algae (available on the IDEM Fact Sheets page under Watersheds and Nonpoint Source Water Pollution).
+For more on Blue-Green Algae, there are resources available to explore from IDEM partners (ISDH, BOAH, and IDNR) and through the IDEM factsheet entitled Blue-Green Algae (available on the IDEM Fact Sheets page under Watersheds and Nonpoint Source Water Pollution).